freddynewton/UnityGifImageAnimator/README.md

 ### Notes

-- **Sprite Sheet Layout**: Make sure your sprite sheet is laid out in a grid, with each frame placed side by side or in a grid format.
+- **Sprite Sheet Layout**: Ensure your sprite sheet is laid out in a grid, with each frame placed side by side or in a grid format.
 - **Performance**: This method is ideal for simple animations, UI effects, or games that don’t need the complexity of video files or animated textures.
 - **Unity Version**: This script is designed for Unity's UI system and works well with **Unity 2020.x** and above.